HolstCh/NeuraTagger/README.md

 ## Overview

 This project implements a PyTorch-powered Intent Classification model using a Long Short-Term Memory (LSTM) neural network architecture.
-The model is trained to predict the intent of user queries, distinguishing between 16 different classes.
-15 classes are in-scope and are related to small talk while 1 class is out-of-scope which determines if a query is unrelated to the small talk domain.
+The model is trained to predict the intent of user text inputs, distinguishing between 16 different classes.
+15 classes are in-scope and are related to small talk while 1 class is out-of-scope which determines if a text input is unrelated to the small talk domain.
 The following are the possible intents:

 1.     who_made_you
 2.     meaning_of_life